Omani transport group Asyad weighs strategic stake sale in shipping unit -sources

 OSC focuses on transportation of liquefied natural gas (LNG) cargoes to the international market, according to information on its website, with a fleet that includes very large crude carriers, product and chemical tankers, and bulk carriers.

-The company lists Global energy trader Vitol [RIC:RIC:VITOLV.UL], Brazilian miner Vale (VALE3.SA), and Global commodities trader Trafigura (TRAFGF.UL), and energy firms BP (BP.L) and Royal Dutch Shell (RDSa.L) among its customers and partners.
+The company lists Global energy trader Vitol, Brazilian miner Vale, and Global commodities trader Trafigura, and energy firms BP and Royal Dutch Shell among its customers and partners.

 Oman is among the weakest countries financially in the oil-rich region and more vulnerable to swings in the price of hydrocarbons, a sector that accounted for about a third of its gross domestic product (GDP) in 2019.